nemild/smart-contract-best-practices/smart-contracts.md

 Source: [Smart Contract Security](https://blog.ethereum.org/2016/06/10/smart-contract-security/)

-### DoS with (Unexpected) Throw

-Let’s assume one wants to iterate through an array to pay users accordingly.
-In some circumstances, one wants to make sure that a contract call succeeding (like having paid the address).
-If not, one should throw.
-The issue in this scenario is that if one call fails, you are reverting the whole payout system, essentially forcing a deadlock.
-No one gets paid, because one address is forcing an error.

-((code snippet)) ((insert from https://blog.ethereum.org/2016/06/19/thinking-smart-contract-security/))

-The recommended pattern is that each user should withdraw their payout themselves.

 ### Design Patterns to avoid external calls: Push vs Pull & Asynchrony

 The more ideal scenario is to try and avoid external calls where possible.
 This is particularly apparent when ether needs to be sent around, across contracts.
 It’s a potential cascade of calls.